ynput/ayon-documentation/website/docs/artist_hosts_hiero.md

 Hover above each input field for help.
 <br></br>

 Handles can be defined here to.
-In case you wish to have individual clip set differently we recommend to set here the default value and later change those in the created ayon tag's metadata under `handleStart` and `handleEnd` properties (look below for details)
+In case you wish to have individual clip set differently we recommend to set here the default value and later change those in the created AYON tag's metadata under `handleStart` and `handleEnd` properties (look below for details)
 </div>

 <div class="col col--6 markdown">